-The Fund's policy statements, including its Governance Compliance Statement, Investment Strategy Statement, Statement of Policy Concerning Communication, annual Business Plan and Funding Strategy Statement are maintained regularly.
-Stakeholders are consulted on changes.
+The Fund's policy statements, including its Investment Strategy Statement, Funding Strategy Statement, Communication Strategy Statement and Governance Policy and Compliance Statement are maintained regularly.
+Stakeholders are consulted on changes, as appropriate.
 Documents are available on the Northumberland County Council website.